 The Aviation Challenge

-Amplifire can identify knowledge variation.
-Discovering variation among learners is something that no instructor or traditional learning method could detect and correct.
-With Amplifire, everyone moves to mastery and stays there.
+Discovering the variation in misinformation and uncertainty among learners is something that no instructor or traditional learning method can detect or correct.
+Amplifire can identify knowledge variation and move everyone to mastery and keep them there.

 ROI Is Robust